 - Use of the Slow Food Noosa Snail of Approval logo on your menus and/or publicity materials in accordance with our guidelines

 - Listing on the Slow Food Noosa website directory of recognised businesses

 - Your business displayed as a recognised Snail of Approval recipient on a number of Food Trails featured in the region (to be confirmed and subject to print runs)

 - Slow Food operates in over 160 different countries, so tourists, especially those from Europe, other parts of Australia, Asia and North America, realize the significance of the snail and often choose to patronize establishments that comply with Slow Food principles.

 Who can apply?

 Businesses that support the philosophy of Good, Clean and Fair food that are based in the area between Caloundra and Tin Can Bay and out to the Mary Valley (loosely).
-Nominations can come from growers, restaurants, cafes, food artisans, retail outlets.
-Successful applicants must be, or make application to be, members of Slow Food Noosa.
+Nominations can come from farmers, growers, restaurants, cafes, chefs/cooks, food artisans, and retail outlets.

 What does it cost?

-The Snail of Approval is a recognition program for food producers, artisans, retail outlets, restaurants and cafes that demonstrate a philosophy of adopting earth friendly practices.
+The Snail of Approval is a recognition program for farmers, food producers, artisans, retail outlets, restaurants and cafes, chefs and cooks that demonstrate a philosophy of adopting earth friendly practices.
 These might include reduction in the use of chemicals, use of local and low food mile ingredients, preserving vanishing animal breeds and plant varieties, animal friendly practices, support of small producers, striving to create food that is Good, Clean and Fair.

 Importantly the Snail of Approval award recognises effort and intent, and should not be seen as an accreditation for any of these areas.